andreaskaempf/adventofcode2020/README.md

   number of questions to which anyone answered "yes".
 What is the sum of those counts?
 Part 2: For each group, count the number of questions to which everyone answered "yes".
 What is the sum of those counts? (*easy*)
+* **Day 7** (Python): Recursively navigate a tree upwards (Part 1) and downwards (Part 2), to count how many bags contain a given type of bag, and how many bags a given type of bag ultimately contains.

 To compile and run a Go program
 * Change into the directory with the program